LabAnalyst X

 When done (or when you want to change the marker letter), go back to the 'Insert new marker' window.

-SCALING [ACTIVE CHANNEL] This has a submenu with five items:
+• SCALING [ACTIVE CHANNEL] This submenu has five items:

-HIGH RESOLUTION Automatically finds the Y-range of the data and selects Y-axis scaling equal to the total data range plus or minus 5% of the range in either direction.
+• HIGH RESOLUTION Automatically finds the Y-range of the data and selects Y-axis scaling equal to the total range plus 5% in either direction.

 • If data include both positive and negative values, this is equivalent to 'NORMAL SCALING'.